Recently Issued Accounting Pronouncements

 Accounting Pronouncements Not Yet Adopted

 ASU 2024-03, Disaggregation of Income Statement Expenses (Topic 220) - The new standard, issued in November 2024, requires additional disclosure in tabular format, about the nature of specific types of expense captions presented on the face of the income statement as well as disclosures about selling expenses.
 The new standard does not change the requirements for the presentation of expenses on the face of the income statement.
 The standard is effective with annual periods beginning after December 15, 2026.
 Early adoption and retrospective application are permitted.
-The Company plans to adopt the guidance for the fiscal year ending December 31, 2027.
+The Company plans to adopt the guidance for the fiscal year ending December 31, 2026.
 We expect ASU 2024-03 to require additional disclosures in the notes to our consolidated financial statements.
-The Company is currently evaluating the effects the adoption of this guidance will have on the consolidated financial statements.
+The Company is currently evaluating the effects adoption of this guidance will have on the consolidated financial statements.

 About New Standards Disclosures